 Please let us know as soon as you can.
 We try to accommodate the family’s wishes when possible, however sometimes an autopsy is required.
 A legal certificate of religious belief must be filed prior to the autopsy.
 A court order can override this certificate.
 Religious belief exemptions cannot be made for children under 18.

 People with a religious objection to an autopsy can prepare a Certificate of Religious Belief, California Government Code 27491.43 explains how.

 If your relative or friend is not a Coroner case, a private autopsy can be done.
 However, the legal next of kin must issue a statement as to why they would like a private autopsy and will need to provide a signed death certificate, all medical records, and pay the fee for private autopsy.
 Exhumation costs are not included.

 The Medical Examiner-Coroner determines the level of examination needed for all Coroner cases.
 Not all cases that fit coroner criteria require an autopsy.
 You may request that an autopsy be performed, but it will be the Medical Examiner-Coroner's decision if one is clinically or legally necessary.

 Please contact our office at 323.343.0520 for additional information.

 It depends.
 Autopsies do not eliminate the possibility of open casket services.
 However, not all decedents are appropriate for viewing due to trauma or other circumstances.

 The pathologist can sometimes determine the cause of death right after examination.
 Other times, the pathologist needs to have more tests done.
 In that case, the County will issue a deferred death certificate.
-Toxicology testing can be a lengthy process due to the thoroughness and quality of our lab testing.
-While much of the toxicology testing can be completed in 6-8 weeks, it often takes longer than that.
-Thank you for your patience.
+Due to the thoroughness and quality of our lab testing, and significant increase in drug deaths in Los Angeles County during the past couple years, toxicology testing can be a lengthy process.
+Currently, toxicology results can take between four to six months.